Review of Image Preprocessing Techniques for OCR

-This article demonstrates different techniques of processing images with textual data which we consider useful for further OCR processing of said images.
+This article demonstrates different image preprocessing techniques with textual data which we consider useful for further OCR processing of said images.

 These techniques can be easily combined into an image pre-processing system.

 It should be noted that this report is mainly a quick review of what can be done.
-All the demonstrated algorithms can be further enhanced for the sake of achieving even greater accuracy/performance.
+All the demonstrated image preprocessing techniques can be further enhanced for the sake of achieving even greater accuracy/performance.

 Proper image alignment that puts text in the image into position close to upright significantly increases an accuracy of the further OCR processing.
 Image alignment includes different types of transforms, such as affine transform (rotation and deshearing/deskewing), perspective transform and others.
 Here we demonstrate an application of the affine transformation to the image as it is the most useful type or preprocessing.
 Below we demonstrate steps that produce aligned the image with some comments.
 For further comparison, the source image was taken from ImageMagick website.